-- (4) For the purposes of this definition, the terms "persons and families of low income" and "area median income" shall have the same meanings as set forth in Health and Safety Code section 50093 and 50093(c). - (5) The unit must be occupied by a "lower income household" as defined by Health and Safety Code section 50079.5, which includes "very low income households" as defined by Health and Safety Code section 50105 and also includes "extremely low income households" as defined by Health and Safety Code section 50106. - (f) "AHSC Program" means the program as outlined by these Program Guidelines. - (g) "Area Median Income" means the most recent applicable county median family income published by TCAC. - (h) "Bus Rapid Transit" (BRT) means a rubber-tired form of rapid transit in an integrated system of facilities, equipment, services, and amenities that exceed the speed and reliability of regular bus service.
-BRT usually includes use of dedicated right-of way, including busways, exclusive lanes, and bypass/queue jumping lanes for buses at congested intersections to reduce vehicle running time and typically includes a combination of the following additional features: (1) center of road alignment, mixed-traffic prohibitive intersection treatments; (2) use of more limited-stop service including express service and skip-stopping; (3) application of Intelligent Transportation Systems (ITS) technology such as signal priority, automatic vehicle location systems, system security, and customer information; (4) platform level boarding and (5) off-board fare collection. - (i) "Bus Service" means regularly scheduled public transit service operating with limited stops using a fixed route. - (j) "Capital Project" means a project consisting of the construction, rehabilitation, demolition, relocation, preservation, acquisition, or other physical improvement that is an integral part of, or is necessary for completion of a Project. - (k) "CCR" means the California Code of Regulations. - (I) "Context Sensitive Bikeway" means on-street infrastructure for bicycle riding that is appropriately applied based on the traffic volumes and speeds on a specific street, as recommended in the California Highway Design Manual as follows: - (1) For off street applications, install a Class I bicycle facility (Bicycle Path). - (2) For streets with speed limits of less than or equal to 25 MPH and vehicular average daily trips (ADT) of over 2,000, install Class II bicycle facility (Bike Lanes). - (3) For streets with speed limits of less than or equal to 25MPH and vehicular average daily trips (ADT) of under 2,000, install Class III bicycle facility (Bicycle Route) that functions as a "Bicycle Boulevard", that is, a route which includes both sharrow markings and traffic control devices aimed at lowering vehicle
+- (4) For the purposes of this definition, the terms "persons and families of low income" and "area median income" shall have the same meanings as set forth in Health and Safety Code section 50093 and 50093(c). - (5) The unit must be occupied by a "lower income household" as defined by Health and Safety Code section 50079.5, which includes "very low income households" as defined by Health and Safety Code section 50105 and also includes "extremely low income households" as defined by Health and Safety Code section 50106. - (f) "AHSC Program" means the program as outlined by these Program Guidelines. - (g) "Area Median Income" means the most recent applicable county median family income published by the TCAC. - (h) "Assisted Unit" means a unit that is subject to the Program's rent and/or occupancy restrictions as a result of the financial assistance provided by the Program, as specified in the Regulatory Agreement entered into with the Department. - (i) "Bus Rapid Transit" (BRT) means a rubber-tired form of rapid transit in an integrated system of facilities, equipment, services, and amenities that exceed the speed and reliability of regular bus service.
+BRT usually includes use of dedicated right-of way, including busways, exclusive lanes, and bypass/queue jumping lanes for buses at congested intersections to reduce vehicle running time and typically includes a combination of the following additional features: (1) center of road alignment, mixed-traffic prohibitive intersection treatments; (2) use of more limited-stop service including express service and skip-stopping; (3) application of Intelligent Transportation Systems (ITS) technology such as signal priority, automatic vehicle location systems, system security, and customer information; (4) platform level boarding and (5) off-board fare collection. - (j) "Bus Service" means regularly scheduled public transit service operating with limited stops using a fixed route. - (k) "Capital Project" means a project consisting of the construction, rehabilitation, demolition, relocation, preservation, acquisition, or other physical improvement that is an integral part of, or is necessary for completion of a Project. - (I) "CCR" means the California Code of Regulations.

+(m) "Context Sensitive Bikeway" means on-street infrastructure for bicycle riding that is appropriately applied based on the traffic volumes and speeds on a specific street, as recommended by the California Department of Transportation based on guidance from the Federal Highway Administration, American Association of State Highway and Transportation Officials, and the California Highway Design Manual: